mtiepelt/dissertation/README.md

 to produce a reduced database file.

-### 0_dissconfig
+### 0_config

-This folder holds class files and the config.tex Please adjust the latter to your needs.
+This folder holds the main configuration file `config.tex`.
+Please adjust (at least) this to your needs.

-### 0_customconfig

-This folder holds custom acronyms and custom macros.
+Further, the folder holds macros and acronyms.

 ## Makefile